cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 make use of the platform to deliver product features at a higher pace, with reduced coordination."

-The specific set of capabilities provided by a platform depends on the requirements of the platform's users.
+The specific set of capabilities and scenarios supported by a platform should be determined by the needs of your internal stakeholders.
 And while platforms _provide_ these required capabilities, it's critical to note that platform teams should not always _implement_ them themselves.
 Managed service providers or dedicated internal teams can maintain backing implementations while platforms are the thinnest reasonable layer that provides consistency for these implementations that meets an organization's requirements.
 For example, a very simple "platform" could be a wiki page with links to standard operating procedures to provision capabilities from providers, as described in [[3]].

 Because these platforms target no more and no less than an enterprise's internal users we often refer to them as _internal_ platforms.

-Platforms are particularly relevant for cloud-native architectures because these separate supporting capabilities from application-specific logic more than previous paradigms.
+Platforms are particularly relevant for cloud-native architectures because they separate supporting capabilities from application-specific logic more than previous paradigms.
 In cloud-like environments resources and capabilities are often managed independently and integrated with custom business components; such